Advocacy organization dedicated to helping children and adults with learning disabilities and other related neurological disorders.

-March of Dimes researchers, volunteers, educators, outreach workers and advocates work together to give all babies a fighting chance against the threats to their health: prematurity, birth defects, low birthweight.
+Researchers, volunteers, educators, outreach workers and advocates work together to give all babies a fighting chance against the threats to their health: prematurity, birth defects, and low birthweight.

 Information and support related to Muscular Dystrophy and related diseases, durable medical equipment, clinics, support group and social recreation

-Non-profit organization which funds research and provides patient resources, information and education.
+Funds research and provides patient resources, information and education on brain tumors.

 Parent and self-advocacy group which shares information and has informal sports and social gatherings.